(Q53.2) Undescended testicle, bilateral

 How does a doctor diagnose

-• Physical examination to assess the extent of the laceration.
+• Physical examination of the scrotum

 Treatment and Medical Assistance